 The severity of this breach is heightened by the nature of the information accessed.
-The exposure of Social Security numbers, financial account details and medical records creates a risk of identity theft, financial fraud and medical identity theft.
+The exposure of PII and PHI creates a risk of identity theft, financial fraud and medical identity theft.
 The MEDUSA ransomware group’s involvement and their public threats to leak data further elevate concerns for those affected.

 Upon discovering the unauthorized access, Heartland Health Center immediately engaged forensic consultants to investigate the incident, secure its systems and prevent further unauthorized access.
 The organization conducted a thorough review of the compromised files to determine the extent of sensitive information involved.
 By June 3, 2025, this review was completed, and affected individuals were identified.